cpcdoy/cpcdoy.github.io/content/articles/tp-2.md

 Super resolution is the process of taking a low-resolution image and upscaling it to recover, or more accurately, extrapolate details at a higher resolution.
 The term "extrapolate" is used because the additional details do not actually exist in the original image.
 Unlike interpolation algorithms such as [bicubic](https://en.wikipedia.org/wiki/Bicubic_interpolation) or [Lanczos resampling](https://en.wikipedia.org/wiki/Lanczos_resampling), which do not require machine learning, super resolution uses advanced techniques to infer and generate these new details using neural networks.

 Let's not forget that even these "simpler" interpolation methods are quite good baselines that can be hard to beat, even production-ready methods such as [AMD Radeon™ Super Resolution](https://www.amd.com/en/products/software/adrenalin/radeon-super-resolution.html) for video game super-resolution use Lanczos at their core.
-However, methods such as [Nvidia DLSS](https://www.nvidia.com/en-us/geforce/technologies/dlss/) use deep learning and offer better results and performance in general *(shameless plug since I worked on DLSS v1 :D)*.
+However, methods such as [Nvidia DLSS](https://www.nvidia.com/en-us/geforce/technologies/dlss/) use deep learning and offer better results and performance in general *(shameless plug since I worked on DLSS v1 😃)*.

 ![sr_example](/images/tp-2/sr_example.png)
 *<center><small>Left: Low Resolution (LR) Image.
 Right: Reconstructed High Resolution (HR) Image</small></center>*